avandenberghe/bbguild/README.md

 #### Upgrading from 1.2.8-pl2 to 1.3.0

 * Uninstall 1.2.8-pl2 and re-install 1.3.0-b3 using Automod
-	1. uninstall any bbDKP plugins first from Automod, but don't run the plugin database uninstallers.
+	1. If you installed any bbDKP plugins, these have to be uninstalled first.
+So uninstall them from Automod, but don't run the plugin database uninstallers.
-	2. then, uninstall bbDKP 1.2.8-pl2 from automod
+    2. then, from Automod, do uninstall bbDKP 1.2.8-pl2.
 	3. now install bbDKP, as described in new install procedure
     4. update database: goto /install, press the "update"
 * Manually
 	1. download your forum to localhost, as we will make the changes locally and then upload the new/changed
-	2. uninstall bbdkp 1.2.8-pl2, by doing the INSTALL.xml instructions in reverse.
-	3. then install 1.3.0 as described above
+	2.	follow the diff steps described here : 1.2.8-pl2 to 1.3.0-b3
+	3.	copy the new files, replacing any old files.
+	4.	delete the old files mentioned in the delete section
+	5.	apply the changes to the core phpbb files. use a good text editor
+	6. Make sure your (prosilver based) custom style is updated aswell.
+	7.	launch the DB updater locally (/install/index.php)
+	8. Now you see the Umil updater.
+	9. Click submit.
+This will update to 1.3.0 and clear the caches (template, theme, imagesets)
+	10. FTP the whole folder to to your webserver.
+	11.	launch the DB updater on your webserver (/install/index.php) and redo the db changes on live.

 #### Upgrading from earlier version
 Please upgrade to v1.2.8-pl2 first